jonkeegan/social-scraping/README.md

 You will get a prompt to reads: "Get Xcode", "Cancel" or "Install".
 Skip installing the entire Xcode application.
 Choose install to get just the (smaller) command line tools.

-Once that has all been installed (may take a while), you will imstall "Homebrew" which is a software package manager for the Mac.
+Once that has all been installed (may take a while), you will install "Homebrew" which is a software package manager for the Mac.
 Sort of like an app store for code.

 In the terminal type: